pivotal-mea-pa/qnb-workshop/pks/labs/create-cluster-demo.md

-# Manage Kubernetes Clusters
+# Create Kubernetes Clusters

 ## Goal

-Deploy a Kubernetes cluster, and setup our host to connect to it.
+Login to PKS to create a Kubernetes cluster and connect to it.

 ## Prerequisites